~ Why Should You Hire A Consultant?

 If it seems like work that I’m suited for and you want to proceed, then the meter starts running.
 We’ll meet again to dig deeper, throw everything on the table, define the issues as specifically and clearly as possible.
 We’ll tease out any underlying issues, chart a course.

-For most short- and mid-term projects, there is no contract.
-I will follow up with a confirmation of the work to be done, the results expected, and an estimate of the time and cost involved.
-Estimates are educated guesses based on proposed schedules, subject to re-evaluation based on the requirements of the work, and of your budget.
-I will also be clear about what I need from you in order to do the work.
-This might include documents, conversations, or time spent observing or working with you or your crew on site.
-We agree to goals, rates and schedules by signing the confirmation, and I get to work.
+For most short- and mid-term projects, there is no contract: we work together or on 'homework' by the hour.
+I will follow up with a confirmation of the work that needs to be done, the results expected, and a rough estimate of the time involved.
+This might include reviewing documents, conversations in person, by phone or skype, or time spent observing or working with you or your crew on site.
+We agree to goals, rates and schedule and I get to work.

 There is a fee, which we will discuss beforehand, for this planning meeting and preparation of the confirmation, based on the complexity of the work at hand.